dsrmrl/data_analytics_portfolio/README.md

 ---

 ## 🔹 About Me
+Process Engineer by profession.
-I am a data enthusiast skilled in transforming raw data into actionable insights using **SQL, Power BI, Power Query, and Tableau**.
+Also, I am a data enthusiast skilled in transforming raw data into actionable insights using **SQL, Power BI, Power Query, and Tableau**.
 My expertise includes:
 - 📌 Writing complex **SQL queries** for data analysis
 - 📊 Creating **interactive Power BI dashboards**
 - 🔍 Using **Power Query** for data cleaning and transformation